Forest Bathingwith Alberta DeFrancesco

 Did you know that Members of the Leighton Art Centre get 10% off the registration cost of all workshops and kids’ summer camps?
 Please visit https://leightoncentre.org/join-us/become-a-member/.

 Cancellation and Refund Policy: Please note there is a NO REFUND policy on all Leighton Art Centre workshops.
 A refund will be only be issued to participants if the workshop is cancelled by the workshop coordinator due to insufficient enrollment, extreme weather conditions, or Covid-19 restrictions.
 Workshops may be cancelled prior to the start date and participants will be notified via email and/or phone, and a full refund will be processed.

-Withdrawal from workshops for medical reasons must be accompanied by a doctor’s medical note and must be received by the Leighton workshop coordinator prior to the workshop start date to be qualified for a full refund.
+Withdrawal from workshops for medical reasons must be accompanied by a doctor’s medical note or a positive COVID 19 rapid test and must be received by the Leighton workshop coordinator prior to the workshop start date to be qualified for a full refund.